F5Networks/f5-ci-docs/docs/includes/f5-csi_m/topic_csi-controller-mesos.rst

 - Licensed, operational `BIG-IP`_ :term:`device`.
 - Knowledge of BIG-IP `system configuration`_ and `local traffic management`_.
+- An existing, functional `Mesos`_ `Marathon`_ deployment.
 - Administrative access to both the BIG-IP and Marathon. [#]_
-- An existing, functional `Mesos`_ `Marathon`_ deployment.
-- BIG-IP partitions that correspond to the Marathon apps.
+- A BIG-IP :term:`partition` that will only be used by the |csi_m|.
 - The official F5 ``f5-marathon-lb`` image; contact your F5 Sales rep or go to `F5 DevCentral <https://devcentral.f5.com/welcome-to-the-f5-beta-program>`_ to join the Early Access program.

-.. [#] Admin access to the BIG-IP is only required to create the partitions the CSI will manage.
-Users with permission to configure objects in the partition can do so via the CSI.
+.. [#] Admin access to the BIG-IP is required to create the :term:`partition` the CSI will manage.
+CSI users only need permission to configure objects in their partition.

 Caveats
 ```````